alleboudy/detectozord/README.md

 # Exercise3 note:
-please run the training loop from training.py instead of the notebook, that is the one used for training as I had to run the code on a remote machine
+please run the training loop from training.py instead of the notebook, that is the one used for training as I had to run the code on a remote machine and only python 2 was installed there, sorry for the inconvenience

 # Exercise2 notes: